 We provide a 24-hour emergency service, staffed by specialist emergency vets, to ensure that your pet will receive round-the-clock care whenever it is needed.

-Looking for rabbit vets in Birmingham
+Looking for a rabbit vet in Birmingham?

 Do you keep rabbits?
 Have you been having trouble finding a rabbit vet?
 Well, search no more!
-Rebecca Rowe is our rabbit vet, having had an interest in small furries for the last 30 years, since having hamsters, guinea pigs, rabbits and chinchillas as pets herself.
-Rebecca has attended courses on rabbit care and disease since she qualified 18 years ago.
+Rebecca Rowe is our rabbit vet, having had an interest in small furries for the last 40 years, since having hamsters, guinea pigs, rabbits and chinchillas as pets herself.
+Rebecca has attended courses on rabbit care and disease since she qualified in 1996.
 Her patients travel from as far afield as Norfolk and Cheshire, as well as more locally (Quinton, Edgbaston, Harborne etc).
 Rebecca routinely neuters male and female rabbits, guinea pigs and even rats!
 During surgical procedures all our rabbit patients have a tube placed into the trachea during surgery to improve safety and anaesthetic control, and all are monitored constantly by qualified veterinary nurses.
 Recovery takes place in a quiet area away from other animals, with heated kennels and fresh food to encourage a rapid return to eating.
 You can even bring your rabbit’s companion for comfort and to maintain bonding.
 Our rabbit vet can give advice on nutrition, bonding, vaccinations, parasites, dental disease and much more.
 Vaccinations include a full health check with advice and information sheets.